knpuniversity/symfony4/sfcasts/encore/multiple-entries.md

 ## Importing CSS

-Because we *haven't* imported any CSS yet from `article_show.js`, we already saw that Webpack was smart enough to not to output a CSS file.
+Because we *haven't* imported any CSS yet from `article_show.js`, we already saw that Webpack was smart enough to not output a CSS file.
 But!
 Open up `_articles.scss`. *Part* of this file is CSS for the article show page... which doesn't *really* need to be included on *every* page.

 Let's copy *all* of this code, remove it, and, at the root of the `css/` directory, create a new file called `article_show.scss` and... paste!

-Both `app.js` and `articles_show.js` are *meant* to import *everything* that's needed for the layout and for the article show page. `app.scss` and `article_show.scss` are kinda the same thing: they should import all the *CSS* that's needed for each spot.
+Both `app.js` and `article_show.js` are *meant* to import *everything* that's needed for the layout and for the article show page. `app.scss` and `article_show.scss` are kinda the same thing: they should import all the *CSS* that's needed for each spot.

-At the top of `article_show.scss`, we don't *strictly* need to do this, but let's `@import 'helper/variables.scss` to drive home the point that this is a standalone file that *imports* anything it needs.
+At the top of `article_show.scss`, we don't *strictly* need to do this, but let's `@import 'helper/variables` to drive home the point that this is a standalone file that *imports* anything it needs.

 *Finally*, back in `article_show.js` add `import '../css/article_show.scss'`.